 Development of a new 20ha business park is proposed in the north of the Parish near to Goddards Green.
 This development would provide new professional and administrative employment opportunities within the 5km 'cycle-to-work' catchment of Hurstpierpoint village.
-However this development is conditional on the parallel development of the Burgess Town Plan 'Northern Arc' residential scheme as without it the Business Park would be situated in a predominantly rural area to which the Council would be opposed.
+However this development is conditional on the parallel development of the Burgess Town Plan 'Northern Arc' residential scheme as without it the Business Park would be situated in a predominantly rural area to which the Council would be opposed and would be contrary to Policy C1.